heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 ![Create the Maven project](images/intellij-create-the-maven-project.png)

+> [!IMPORTANT]
+>
+> As mentioned in the course material, always use the LTS version of Java.
+As
+> you have now multiple versions of Java installed on your machine, always check
+> the version of Java used when creating a new project and use the LTS version.
+>
+> Set the artifact ID and group ID as shown in the screenshot as well.

 #### Run the Java project from IntelliJ IDEA

 Open the `Main` file.
 Press the "Run" button in the toolbar to run the Maven